IntSPstudio/python-two_player_game_results/README.md

 | 3.Score  | 3.Score  | 3.Class  |
 | ...      | ...      | ...      |

-I have only tested this software on Windows 10 and Linux Mint
+Tested with Windows 10 and Linux Mint